 You’re dreaming about girl names, shopping for girl clothes – congratulations!
 You’re the proud parents-to-be of a girl!
 As a #girlmom for over a decade now, I’ve learned a lot about how to raise strong daughters who are ready for anything life has to throw at them.
 Here are some of the techniques we’ve used to raise our daughters to be capable, independent, confident, and strong girls:

-This post is sponsored by Vertbaudet; however, please know I stand behind everything written here, and only include links to products/services/resources I’m willing to recommend personally.
+This is a collaboration post; however, please know I stand behind everything written here, and only include links to products/services/resources I’m willing to recommend personally.

 17 Tried-and-True Tips for Raising a Strong Daughter: